-What the blood sugar levels after eating should be?
+blood sugar level after eating

-These are carried out into the bloodstream and in the liver leading to increased levels of your blood glucose.
+These processes are carried out into the bloodstream and in the liver leading to increased levels of your blood glucose.

 Now, you must keep in mind that if you're a diabetic, the insulin produced and launched from the pancreas isn't enough to decrease your blood sugar levels.
 This leads to high blood sugar levels after eating.